CARES Act funding

 - Be a U.S. citizen or eligible non-citizen

-Some students are not eligible for funds, including:
+Some students were not eligible for CARES I funds, including:

 - Students only enrolled in continuing education program courses, Adult Basic Education (ABE) courses or English as a Second Language (ESL) courses